-Licensure Examination for Teachers: A Complete History of the LET in the Philippines Icon
+History of LET in the Philippines

-Licensure Examination for Teachers: A Complete History of the LET in the Philippines
+A Complete History of the Licensure Examination for Teachers in the Philippines

 Introduction